Fusion Exhaust Gas Analysis

 He-4 / D2 / DT ambiguityOften unresolvedHigh-resolution low-mass analysis

-SizeSmall vacuum instrumentCompact tabletop FT-ICR
+SizeSmall vacuum instrumentCompact tabletop FT-ICR, room temperature

 Cost classLower$180k+ preorder